What Is Esophageal Spasm?

 Definitive diagnosis requires high-resolution esophageal manometry (HRM), which allows precise characterization of the motor pattern.
 Upper digestive endoscopy is important for ruling out mechanical causes of dysphagia (stricture, ring, neoplasia).

-Cardiology evaluation (electrocardiogram, stress test, eventually catheterization) should precede esophageal investigation in patients with chest pain, especially in the presence of cardiovascular risk factors.
+Cardiology evaluation (electrocardiogram, stress test, possibly catheterization) should precede esophageal investigation in patients with chest pain, especially when cardiovascular risk factors are present.

 🏥Diagnostic Criteria (Chicago Classification v4.0)